 - Now, Browse Access Gateway cluster >> Administration tab

-- In FQDN field, under Interface 0, you have to type the IP address or FQDN on which the certificate was registered.
+- In the FQDN field, under Interface 0, you have to type the IP address or FQDN on which the certificate was registered.

 - Your certificate is now installed.

-You can test installed certificate with SSL installation checker that will give in-depth details of certificate like certificate key size, issuer, server type, serial number, etc. If the SSL is not properly installed, it will highlight the issue so you can take prompt action.
+You can test the installed certificate with an SSL installation checker that will give in-depth details of certificate like certificate key size, issuer, server type, serial number, etc. If the SSL is not properly installed, it will highlight the issue so you can take prompt action.

 Install Root and Intermediate Certificate:

-- Download root and intermediate certificate received in zip file, extract the file, copy the content of both certificates and paste in notepad, save it as intermediate_root.crt
+- Download root and intermediate certificate received in a zip file, extract the file, copy the content of both certificates and paste in notepad, save it as intermediate_root.crt

 - Browse the Access Gateway Cluster >> Administration tab

 - Under the Secure Certificate Management section, click on Manage next to Manage trusted root certificates.